 Anti wrinkle injections TGA facts

 - The TGA – Therapeutic Goods Administration (the Australian drug regulatory agency) first approved injections for medical use in 1999.
-In 2002 anti-wrinkle injections were approved for cosmetic use and specifically for the treatment of vertical frown lines.
-Now anti-wrinkle injections are approved for the cosmetic treatment of vertical frown lines – glabellar lines, horizontal forehead lines, and lines radiating from the corners of the eyes – crow’s feet.
+In 2002 anti-wrinkle injections were acepted for cosmetic use and specifically for the treatment of vertical frown lines.
+Now anti-wrinkle injections used for the cosmetic treatment of vertical frown lines – glabellar lines, horizontal forehead lines, and lines radiating from the corners of the eyes – crow’s feet.

 - There are 2 main brands of anti-wrinkle injections approved for the treatment of moderate to severe vertical frown lines between the eyebrows.